-The fifth continuous year of WordCamp Manchester (WCMcr) took place at the end of October.
+The fifth continuous year of WordCamp Manchester (WCMcr) took place in October.
 We were all involved in one way or another with this epic event.
-(Yeah I am calling it Epic, no bias on my part as the lead organiser at all, honest).
+(Yeah, I am calling it Epic, no bias on my part as the lead organiser at all, honest).
 Andi contributed her classic retro pop art and brought her arty skills to everything from the posters to delegate badges.
-Andi also managed a revamp of the traditional unofficial mascot of any WordCamp, the Wapuu.
+She also revamped the traditional unofficial mascot of any WordCamp, the Wapuu.

 On The Agenda

-Volunteering At WordCamp Manchester 2016
+Volunteering At WordCamp Manchester

 Speaking At WordCamp Manchester